pablosaa/WyoSondes/paper/paper.md

 # Summary

 Atmospheric soundings are extremely useful tools for weather analysis and forecasting.
-Radiosondes are a fundamental source of in-situ information of the states of the troposphere and stratosphere.
+Radiosonde is a fundamental source of in-situ information of the states of the troposphere and stratosphere (@milrad_14_2018).
 The observed profiles of temperature, humidity and wind are essential for the development of modern meteorology, and its current practice of modelling and forecasting of the atmosphere (@brettle_back_2003).
 Thus radiosonde data is widely needed as input for numerical weather prediction models, climate studies, aviation, environmental monitoring, etc.  (@galvin_back_2003).